 Kristian Axelsson began attending Caravel Academy College Preparatory School in 2006 in the 6th grade and graduated high school in 2013.
 During that time he was heavily involved in Caravel’s Music Department including: Concert Band, Marching Band, Jazz Band, Men’s Ensemble Chorus, and briefly was the pianist for the General Chorus.
 Within these programs he increased his range of instruments from primarily flute & piccolo to include electric bass and piano.
 After dedicating a majority of his time at Caravel Academy to music he decided to attend the Art Institute of Philadelphia where during his last year he would intern for World Cafe Live and Ephrata, PA based live production company Illusion Sound & Lighting.
 After he graduated with a Bachelor of Science Degree in Audio Production in 2016 Kristian would begin working full-time as a live sound engineer for Illusion Sound & Lighting for a couple years but has since began working full-time as Warehouse Supervisor and Audio Engineer at Electro Sound Systems located in Newport, DE.
 In addition to working full-time in the live sound industry, Kristian also works as a part time studio engineer at Moontree Studio.

-Kristian was a member of the following Caravel Music Department Programs: Concert Band, Wind Ensemble, Marching Band, Jazz Band, Mens Ensemble, Pianist for General Chorus & Pep Band
+Kristian was a member of the following Caravel Music Department Programs: Concert Band, Wind Ensemble, Marching Band, Jazz Band, Mens Ensemble, Piano Accompanist for General Chorus & Pep Band